 - the permitted methods of fishing are fly rods and spinning rods using either lures or baits .
 Baits can include naturals such as worms or artificial baits such as “jimmy’s baits”.

-- each fisher can only take one fish on any one day.
+- each fisher can only catch one fish on any one day.
 Once they have caught a fish they should stop fishing.
+Catching a fish is defined as bringing it to the bank even if it is then released.

 - each fisher should have a fishing licence. these can be obtained from the Nelson Marlborough Fish and Game website .
 Licences are free for children under 12.